Share this Post

-Tiara Origin Possibility #1: it belonged to Adolf’s first wife, Grand Duchess Elizabeth Mikhailovna of Russia, a niece of Tsar Nicholas I. Nicknamed “Lili,” she was just 17 when she married the 26-year-old Adolf.
-Romanov brides usually come draped in an assload of jewels, but Lili didn’t have much of a chance to show hers off.
+It belonged to Adolf’s first wife, Grand Duchess Elizabeth Mikhailovna of Russia, a niece of Tsar Nicholas I (shown at right).
+Nicknamed “Lilli,” she was just 17 when she married the 26-year-old Adolf.
+Romanov brides usually come draped in an assload of jewels, but Lilli didn’t have much of a chance to show hers off.
 She died a year after the wedding, giving birth to a stillborn daughter.
 Adolf built a church to bury her in, high on a hill that would always be visible from his castle.
+What makes people think this tiara might have been hers?
+It’s a kokoshnik shape, which is traditionally Russian in origin.
+Kind of a weak theory, I know.

-Tiara Origin Possibility #2: it belonged to Adolf’s second wife, Princess Adélaïde-Marie of Anhault-Dessau.
-Although not as wealthy as a Romanov bride, Adélaïde-Marie would have also brought a trousseau that might have included this tiara.
+It belonged to Adolf’s second wife, Princess Adelheid-Marie of Anhalt-Dessau.
+Although not as wealthy as a Romanov bride, Adelheid-Marie would have also brought a trousseau that might have included this tiara.
 Supposedly, she was documented wearing the tiara, but that doesn’t necessarily prove it was hers.
 I mean, if your husband’s dead first wife left this behind, would you let it gather dust?
 I think not.

 Screwed over by Germany, Take 1

 I don’t envy Marie-Adélaïde.
-You’re 18 years old, in charge of a country (albeit a small one), and the clouds of World War I are gathering on your horizon.
+You’re 18 years old, at least nominally in charge of a country (albeit a small one), and the clouds of World War I are gathering on your horizon.
 It’s a shit sandwich, and she got stuck in the middle of it.

-As soon as war broke out, the Germans invaded Luxembourg.
-Marie-Adélaïde made a formal protest, but decided to stay neutral instead of fighting.
-When the Kaiser visited Luxembourg, she hosted him at the palace – and this really pissed people off.
-They called her a sympathizer, and the French refused to have anything to do with her.
+As soon as war broke out, the Germans invaded, violating Luxembourg’s neutrality.
+Marie-Adélaïde made a formal protest, but decided to remain neutral instead of fighting.
+When the kaiser visited Luxembourg, she hosted him at the palace – and this really pissed people off.
+Diplomatically, I don’t think she had much choice, but this meeting became a constant source of bad PR.
+The press called her a sympathizer, and the French refused to have anything to do with her.
 In fact, their government issued a statement calling her “gravely compromised.”
 Belgium joined the list of countries mad at Marie-Adélaïde, but both France and Belgium had ulterior motives – they wanted to annex Luxembourg for themselves.
 The fastest way to do that was to get rid of Marie-Adélaïde by making her seem like a terrible leader.

 Terrible or not, the poor Grand Duchess was swamped by bad press and calls for her abdication.
 It didn’t help that one of her sisters, Princess Antonia, got engaged to the Crown Prince of Bavaria – a Field Marshal in the German army, who had just helped push the French back at the Battle of Lorraine.
 That must have made for some uncomfortable dinner conversions.